zenml-io/zenml/docs/book/user-guide/advanced-guide/custom-stack-solutions/implement-a-custom-stack-component.md

 When building a sophisticated MLOps Platform, you will often need to come up with custom-tailored solutions for your infrastructure or tooling.
-ZenML is built on the philosophy of composability and reusability which is why the stack component flavors in ZenML are designed to be modular and straightforward to extend.
+ZenML is built around the values of composability and reusability which is why the stack component flavors in ZenML are designed to be modular and straightforward to extend.